empriselab/RCareWorld/README.md

 ![alt text](rcareworld.png)
 # Here is the code for RCareWorld PhyRC Challenge 🦾
 This codebase contains a minimal install of RCareWorld.
 You will have access to executables without the scenes for the competition.
-We will release the simulation environments for the robot-assisted dressing and bed bathing on Aug 1st.
+We will release the simulation environments for the robot-assisted dressing and bed bathing on Aug 5th AOE.
 - Check the website https://emprise.cs.cornell.edu/rcareworld/
-- Auto-generated APIs: Please only refer to this document and the tutorial playlists if you are participating in the PhyRC challenge.
+- Auto-generated APIs: Please only refer to this document if you are participating in the PhyRC challenge.
 Do not use the links in the main branch. https://emprise.cs.cornell.edu/rcareworld-doc/
 - Discuss in the forum https://github.com/empriselab/RCareWorld/discussions
 - Watch our presentation https://www.youtube.com/watch?v=mNy1cloWrP0